Sonic2kDBS/long_term_memory/README.md

 Welcome to the experimental repository for the long-term memory (LTM) extension for oobabooga's Text Generation Web UI.
 The goal of the LTM extension is to enable the chatbot to "remember" conversations long-term.
 Please note that this is an early-stage experimental project, and perfect results should not be expected.
 This project has been tested on Ubuntu LTS 22.04.
 Other people have tested it successfully on Windows.
 Compatibility with macOS is unknown.

 ## How to Run (updated 2024)
-1. Clone [oobabooga's  original repository](https://github.com/oobabooga/text-generation-webui) and follow the instructions until you can chat with a model.
+1. Setup text-generation-webui: Clone [oobabooga's  original repository](https://github.com/oobabooga/text-generation-webui) and follow the instructions until you can chat with a model.

 2. Make sure you're in the `text-generation-webui` directory and clone this repository directly into the `extensions` directory.
 ```bash
 git clone https://github.com/Sonic2kDBS/long_term_memory.git extensions/long_term_memory
 ```
-3. Within the `textgen` conda environment (from the linked instructions)(or for Windows use: cmd_windows.bat and for Linux use: cmd_linux.sh), run the following commands to install dependencies and run tests:
+3. Within the `textgen` conda environment (from the linked text-generation-webui instructions)(or for Windows use: cmd_windows.bat and for Linux use: cmd_linux.sh), run the following commands to install dependencies and run tests:
 ```bash
 pip install -r extensions/long_term_memory/requirements.txt
 python -m pytest -v extensions/long_term_memory/